marcusgia2505/classsExGameInstructions/docs/040_Develop_your_own_games.rst

 Camera.png 	Camera 	This element allows participants to make a photo of themselves.
 Refer.JPG 	Element Reference 	A reference can be used to reuse elements and thereby avoid redundant elements.
 Javascript 	Program javascript snippets to implement more flexibly

+Elements for the lecturer are generally only displayed on the lecturer’s screen which is usually projected to a wall for all participants to see.
+The start button, text boxes, elements for payoff calculations and output displays are typical elements for the lecturer.
+Screenshot 	Name 	Brief description
+Tblec.JPG 	Text Box 	Element to display text (including varibales) on the lecturers' screen.
+Startt.JPG 	Start Button 	A Start Button is needed to start a stage.
+You can also set an automatic start here.
+Draw.JPG 	Winners' Draw 	If a game is played with real payoffs, this element draws the winners (only works togehter with winner's notification).
+Codenew.JPG 	Global Program 	Progam snippets can be implemented to calculate results on the global level for all participants.
+Randomdraw.PNG 	Lecturer Discrete Choice 	Lecturer Discrete Choice allows the lecturer to input data in the course of the game
+Contracttable.JPG 	Contract table 	Contract tables give you an overview of contracts concluded by the participants.
+Refer.JPG 	Element Reference 	An reference can be used to reuse elements and thereby avoid redudant elements.
+Ress.JPG 	Result Element 	Different Result Elements like Pie Chars, Line Charts, Histograms... are available.

+Text Box -- view under Player, Text Box